rails/rails/guides/source/testing.md

 ```

 By default, system tests are run with the Selenium driver, using the Chrome
-browser, on port 21800 with Puma, and a screen size of 1400x1400.
-The next
+browser, and a screen size of 1400x1400.
+The next section explains how to
-section explains how to change the default settings.
+change the default settings.

 ### Changing the default settings